microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-financial-overview.md

 ## How to use the report

-The target audience for the *Sales Overview* report is
+The target audience for the *Finance Overview* report is
 - Executives
 - Directors
 - Other high-level decision makers